WTIOAddons/date-time-adapter/README.md

 After upgrade to version 1.0.2 check existing rules because some properties are changed.

 ## Release notes ##
+1.1.7
+ * Fixed bug that didn't accept international versions of lat/long

 1.1.4
  * Fixed bug when days are getting shorter in sunset_offset